 How to notify

-The Mergers Division of the CCPC is available for pre-notification discussions with parties who have expressed their intention to notify a merger or acquisition.
+For parties who have expressed their intention to notify a merger or acquisition, the Competition Enforcement and Mergers Division of the CCPC is available for pre-notification discussions.
 The main purpose of pre-notification discussions is (i) to assist parties to a transaction in preparing the merger notification form and (ii) to give parties the opportunity to provide an introductory explanation about the nature of competition in the relevant industry or sector concerned.

 For further information on pre-notification discussions please click here.